 How do we manage reputational risk?

-Our reputational risk management framework sets out the Group’s risk appetite and the responsibilities and procedures for identifying, assessing and escalating reputational risks.
+Our risk appetite encapsulates consideration of reputational risks, and the responsibilities and procedures for identifying, assessing and escalating reputational risks.
 Our policies ensure reputational risk matters are managed in a globally consistent manner and align with the Group’s strategic priorities.
 They also define the control and oversight standards to effectively manage reputational risk and are supported by procedures across our global businesses and functions.

 What is our governance around reputational risk management?

 The governance of our reputational risk management is integrated into the Group’s broader risk governance framework.
-There are currently three risk stewards for reputational risk: the Group Head of Communications, the Global Head of Financial Crime Compliance and the Global Head of Regulatory Compliance.
-The Group Reputational Risk Committee, chaired by the Group Chief Risk Officer, is the formal governance committee established to provide recommendations and advice to the Group’s senior management on reputational risk and customer selection matters that either present a serious potential reputational risk to HSBC, or merit a Group-led decision.
+The Group Chief Risk Officer (Group CRO) is the risk steward for reputational risk.
+The Group Reputational Risk Committee, chaired by the Group CRO, is the formal governance committee established to provide recommendations and advice to the Group’s senior management on reputational risk and customer selection matters that either present a serious potential reputational risk to HSBC, or merit a Group led decision.

 Formal governance committees exist at global, regional and/or country levels across the Group’s global businesses to provide recommendations and advice on customers/transactions and non-customers (e.g. third parties) and wider reputational risks.